 Undergraduate students who have achieved a cumulative GPA of 3.5 to 3.74 with no failed courses will graduate "Cum Laude," students who have achieved a cumulative GPA of 3.75 to 3.89 with no failed courses will graduate "Magna Cum Laude" and students who have achieved a cumulative GPA of 3.9 or higher with no failed courses will graduate "Summa Cum Laude."
-Cum Laude is defined as "with praise," Magna Cum Laude is defined as "with great praise," and Summa Cum Laude is defined as "with highest praise."
+Cum Laude is defined as "with great praise," and Summa Cum Laude is defined as "with highest praise."
 Students who qualify to graduate with honours will receive the designation on their parchment and it will be recorded on their academic transcripts.